Mike Tramp: 2009 – 2011: The Rock 'N' Roll Circuz

-2012–2014: Acoustic
+2012 – 2014: Acoustic

-In 2012, Tramp began recording another solo album.
+In 2012, Mike Tramp began recording another solo album.
 The result, Cobblestone Street, was released on 8 April 2013 on Target Records following a successful acoustic tour of Europe in autumn 2012.
-During the tour, Tramp traveled across Europe playing 40 shows, while driving and doing everything by himself.
+During the tour, Mike Tramp traveled across Europe playing 40 shows, while driving and doing everything by himself.
 The album reached number 21 on the Danish Hitlisten albums chart and features the first single "New Day" which was released on 18 February 2013.
 The track "Revolution" was released as the second single for the album.

-In March 2013, Tramp supported Beth Hart for several concerts in France.
-To support Cobblestone Street, Mike toured Europe, including France, Switzerland, Spain, Denmark, Sweden, Norway, Germany, Belgium, Holland, Turkey and the UK.
+In March 2013, Mike Tramp supported Beth Hart for several concerts in France.
+To support Cobblestone Street, Mike Tramp toured Europe, including France, Switzerland, Spain, Denmark, Sweden, Norway, Germany, Belgium, Holland, Turkey and the UK.
 The tour ended at Le Forum in Vaureal.

-Tramp embarked on a US tour and his first ever acoustic tour of the country in summer 2013.
+Mike Tramp embarked on a USA tour and his first ever acoustic tour of the country in summer 2013.

-While promoting his solo album Tramp announced in several interviews that there would no longer be a White Lion of any kind, including the new White Lion or any possible reunions.
+While promoting his solo album Mike Tramp announced in several interviews that there would no longer be a White Lion of any kind, including the new White Lion or any possible reunions.

-To wrap up 2013 Tramp released the Christmas single "The Way It Was Before" which is a more serious track compared to most other festive songs.
+To wrap up 2013, Mike Tramp released the Christmas single "The Way It Was Before" which is a more serious track compared to most other festive songs.
 The single was also inspired by events from 9/11 was released in Europe via Target Records on 11 November.

-Mike Tramp has announced his return to the US for the spring of 2014.
+Mike Tramp has announced his return to the USA for the spring of 2014.
 The tour started on 19 March in Hollywood, California at the Whisky A Go Go and continued into May.
 The tour also included an extended stay on the Monsters Of Rock Cruise 2014 in front of a big crowd.

-In June 2014, Tramp released the single "Trust in Yourself" featuring a music video directed by his son Dylan.
+In June 2014, Mike Tramp released the single "Trust in Yourself" featuring a music video directed by his son Dylan.
 The song is the first single from his upcoming new solo album "Museum".

 The album Museum was released on 18 August 2014 and follows the musical steps of his last album "Cobblestone Street".
 The album charted on the Danish Hitlisten albums chart at number 3.
 The song "Freedom" was released as the second single from the album.

-Tramp gave four release concerts at the Zeppelin Bar, Café and Venue in Copenhagen.
-The four concerts took place on 14–17 August.
+Mike Tramp gave four release concerts at the Zeppelin Bar, Café and Venue in Copenhagen.
+The four concerts took place on 14 – 17 August.
 All the concerts were completely sold out.
-Tramp delivered outstanding performances with special themes and different set list every night to a dedicated crowd.
+Mike Tramp delivered outstanding performances with special themes and different set list every night to a dedicated crowd.

 On 22 August 2014, Mike Tramp started his extensive European tour playing shows in Germany, Belgium, the Netherlands, and the UK.
 The last concert of the European tour was at the Bremen Theater in Copenhagen which was a trio show.